sonoUnoTeam/sonoUnolib/docs/index.md

 ## Installation

-To use the library to play sounds, it is required to install the cross-platform [PortAudio](http://www.portaudio.com ) dependencies.
+If used in a Jupyter notebook, the library do not require an external library to play sounds.
+Otherwise, the cross-platform [PortAudio](http://www.portaudio.com) is needed.
 To read or write files, the cross-platform library [Libsndfile](http://www.mega-nerd.com/libsndfile) is required.
 For example, on a debian or ubuntu OS, the following packages need to be installed:
 ```bash
 $ apt update
 $ apt install -y libportaudio2 libsndfile1